fannheyward/coc-pyright/README.md

 ## Commands

 - `pyright.organizeimports`: Organize imports
+- `pyright.restartserver`: This command forces the type checker to discard all of its cached type information and restart analysis.
+It is useful in cases where new type stubs or libraries have been installed.
 - `pyright.createtypestub`: Creates Type Stubs with given module name, for example `:CocCommand pyright.createtypestub numpy`

 ## Configurations